in Woodway, TX

 Dr. Locke can provide treatment for bruxism using a variety of different nightguards, so he will work with you to create a solution that is comfortable and effective.
 In most cases, simply wearing a nightguard will eliminate the problem.
 If the condition persists, however, Dr. Locke can suggest a number of alternative treatments and relaxation methods that may relieve symptoms of bruxism.

-Dr. Locke and his team effectively diagnose and treat bruxism as well as TMJ conditions in his Waco dental office.
+Dr. Locke and his team effectively diagnose and treat bruxism as well as TMJ conditions in his Woodway dental office.
 Serving patients in Waco, Hewitt, Woodway, McGregor, and other Central Texas areas, general dentist Dr. Locke has relieved countless patients from bruxism pain.

 See What Patients Are Saying About Corbet Locke DDS